Piotr1215/aicmdtools/README.md

 ## License

-GoAI is released under the MIT License.
+AICmdTools is released under the MIT License.
 See the `LICENSE` file for more information.